achattaraj/CondensateMerger/README.md

 ## Dynamic bond (crosslink) formation between sticker-spacer polymer chains in LAMMPS

-This repository is part of the study - **"Separation of sticker-spacer energetics governs the coalescence of metastable biomolecular condensates"**.
+This repository is part of the [study](https://www.cell.com/biophysj/fulltext/S0006-3495(24)04098-0) - **"Separation of sticker-spacer energetics governs the coalescence of metastable biomolecular condensates"**.
 It contains files used to setup simulations and analyze the data.

 The repository is organized in order of the simulation pipeline: